-Why is Clutch’s Psychic Warfare on my best 1,000 albums ever list?
+So why is Clutch’s Psychic Warfare on this best 1,000 albums ever thing?

-This 1,000 best albums ever project has been so interesting in so many ways, and one of those ways is that it keeps pushing me out of my comfort zone to different extents.
-Indeed, in just the last few entries, we’ve pivoted from the heavy themes and incredible roots reggae of Burning Spear’s Marcus Garvey to the elegant, vibraphones-flavored jazz of Milt Jackson, the Thelonious Monk Quintet and crew.
+Indeed, in just the last few pieces, we’ve pivoted from the heavy themes and incredible roots reggae of Burning Spear’s Marcus Garvey to the elegant, vibraphones-flavored jazz of Milt Jackson, the Thelonious Monk Quintet and crew.

 And now here with Psychic Warfare, we have tight-as-a-drum, chugging, thunderous, and gloriously aggressive metal.
 I’d never describe myself as a “metal guy,” but there truly is great music to be found in every genre, and metal has many wonders and flavors to be explored.

-The best overall song on Psychic Warfare is “X-Ray Visions,” which almost demands you go out and beg, borrow, or steal some kind of muscle car – even if it’s via Grand Theft Auto – hit the open road (virtual or IRL), and turn this sucker up.
+The best overall song on the album is “X-Ray Visions,” which almost demands you go out and beg, borrow, or steal some kind of muscle car – even if it’s via Grand Theft Auto – hit the open road (virtual or IRL) and turn this sucker up.
 The video is really fun, too.

 The more I listen to it, the more impressed I am by the interplay of the melody and the truly terrific metal hooks.